Grant Recognition Requirements

 Host a grant recognition event

-• Events are initiated, planned, and hosted by your organization, with guidance from your OTF Communications Advisor.
+• A Recognition Event is initiated, planned, and hosted by your organization, with support and approval from your OTF Communications Advisor.

-• It can take place at any time during the term of the grant.
+• It can take place at any time during the term of your grant.

 In addition to your recognition event, OTF also requires that you: